Mike Toglia Player Props: Rockies vs. Padres

-After batting .229 with a double, two home runs, three walks and six RBI in his past 10 games, Mike Toglia and the Colorado Rockies take on the San Diego Padres (who will hand the ball to Seth Lugo) at 8:40 PM ET on Monday.
+Mike Toglia -- hitting .206 with a double, a home run, three walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies versus the San Diego Padres, with Pedro Avila on the mound, on August 1 at 8:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Athletics.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Mike Toglia Game Info & Props vs. the Padres